zachpino/comm-workshop-s18/week02/readme.md

 Note also how we can make a commment -- content not shown on the page, in order to take notes in code -- within html by surrounding text with the necessary character sequences `<!--` at the beginning of the comment and `-->` to end the comment.

-If the file is saved and then opened in a web browser
+If the file is saved and then opened in a web browser, the sentence within the `<body>` tags should appear as a very simple web page.

 -----